MbaziiraRonald/My-blog-articles/cldoqnu78000209mfb8z37nwp.md

 **A simple responsive site header**

-Enter the markup of the component in your editor
+Enter the markup of the component in your editor.

 ```xml
 <div class="flex h-screen items-center">